Cambalab/vue-admin/README.md

 ## Configuration

 ### Auth Provider
-**You will have to configure a simple adapter to communicate with your REST api.**
+You will have to configure an adapter to communicate with your REST api.

-**We currently provide a simple example using an axios client in the demo app.
-Though we intend to keep developing other kind of adapters for different node backend frameworks, they will live in separate packages.**
+We currently provide a simple example using an axios client in the demo app.
+Though we intend to keep developing other kind of adapters for different node backend frameworks, they will live in separate packages.

-**Anyways, we hope the axios example encourages you to write your own adapter until we release the adapters guide.
-The @va-auth module uses the vuex store and expects a user to make use of the action types it provides.**
+Anyways, we hope the axios example encourages you to write your own adapter until we release the adapters guide.
+The @va-auth module uses the vuex store and expects a user to make use of the action types it provides.

 ## Usage

-***Your App.vue file***
+***App.vue***
 ```vue
 <template>
   <Admin :authProvider="authProvider">